openandclose/tosixinch/docs/options.rst

     Each line in the value will be connected with a bar string (``'|'``) when evaluating.
-    This means the sequence of selected elements are as the same order in the document, not grouped by each xpath.

 .. confopt:: exclude

     | (None)
     | ``[LINE]``

-    Xpath strings to remove elements
+    XPath strings to remove elements
     from the new ``efile`` after ``select``.
     So you don't need to exclude already excluded elements by ``select``.
     As in ``select``,